 At Hanford we believe that having a learning difference should not be a barrier to achievement.
 We aim to offer girls timely, appropriate and specialist support whilst also ensuring their needs are catered for within the mainstream classroom.
 Our approach is sensitive, inclusive and relies upon active communication with all Hanford staff members.

-The Learning Support Department is staffed entirely by specialist teachers who are qualified in the assessment and teaching of children with specific learning difficulties.
+The Learning Support Department is staffed by specialist teachers who are qualified in the assessment and teaching of children with specific learning difficulties.
 We can provide tailored support.
-Some girls will benefit from having a teacher working alongside them in lessons to help organise her work and monitor her understanding.
-In other cases the the girls may receive individual or work in small groups to support spelling, reading and maths.
+Some girls will benefit from having a teacher working alongside them in lessons.
+In other cases the girls may receive individual or small-group support in spelling, reading and maths.

 We promote enjoyable ‘over-learning’ through games, puzzles and computer activities and seek to find multi-sensory ways to make their learning active and memorable.
 If a child is struggling in a particular area, we teach her how to leverage her strengths to overcome her challenges.
 For example a girl with a strong visual memory will be taught how to use mind maps, pictures and other visual tools to help her learn.
 Others might benefit from pre-learning subject-specific key words in advance of their lesson to provide them with the vocabulary needed to participate in class discussion.

 As girls progress through the school many will be offered support with their study skills, memory and organisational techniques essential for independent learning.